DmitriyNoa/angular-cli-stencil-example/README.md

-# Hot to add Stencil components:
+# How to add your stencil components:
 - Publish your stencil component as an npm module.
 - Install it in your angular cli project with **npm i [component_name]**
 - Add main entry file of your component to **scripts** section of angular.json.
 For example: